-This measure will be most useful for organisations that regard internal movement of employees as strong developmental opportunities, or that focus on promotions to gauge success of internal grooming of managers, performance management process of controls or compensation cost management.
+It is also useful for organisations that focus on promotions to gauge success of internal grooming of managers, performance management process of controls or compensation cost management.

 Number of employees internally promoted for every employee internally transferred to a new position.

 Promotions / Transfers

 Career Path Ratio indicates the ratio of promotions to transfers occurring within a given period.
 A Career Path Ratio of .5 (i.e. a ratio of 1:2) means that there were two transfers for each promotion that occurred within the period.